 Anxiety can affect both the young and old (and any age in between) and there can be many causes and triggers including a folate deficiency.

-Folate is necessary for mood health and a deficiency is associated with anxiety, depression, bipolar depression, severe forms of PMS such as Pre Menstrual Disphoric Disorder (PMDD), and schizophrenia.
+Folate is necessary for mood health and a deficiency is associated with anxiety, depression, bipolar depression, severe forms of PMS such as Pre Menstrual Disphoric Disorder (PMDD).
 It is also implicated in migraines, fibromyalgia, multiple miscarriages and elevated homocysteine levels leading to cardiovascular complications including high blood pressure and strokes.

 Unfortunately if you express a gene mutation, specifically a ‘MTHFR polymorphism’, your ability to metabolise folate may be compromised and therefore impacting on your mood health.
 Up to 60% of the population may have this gene mutation who are unable to convert folic acid (vitamin B9/folate) into folinic acid (the bioavailable form of folic acid).